 My favorite truss rod and the one that I currently use is made by Steward-Macdonald: The Hot Rod (above).
 This truss rod is lighter than the Allied Lutherie rod and I also like the fact that the upper and lower bar is threaded into the nuts that connect them.
 I have always had a small nagging concern of the welded parts one day breaking on the other types of rods that I have seen.
 With the Hot Rod, I don’t have to worry about that.

 So the Stew Mac Hot Rod gives me the best balance of great adjustability both forward and backward, plus it’s the lightest double action rod I have found.

 One thing to mention though is that double action truss rods do have a tendency to buzz in the neck (vibrate sympathetically) when there is no tension on it if not installed right.
 I have never had any problems on a finished guitar, they have all been perfect, but it is something to be sure you do properly when installing the rod.
 StewMac.com has some good info on how to do it right – Installation Instructions.
 The only thing I add to their steps is that I put some silicone in the middle of the rod slot, and in between the rods themselves in the center as well to keep those areas quiet too, just in case.

-I have been using the Hot Rods from Stewmac.com in conjunction with 2 carbon fiber reinforcement rods for over 10 years now.
+I have been using the Hot Rods from Stewmac.com in conjunction with 2 carbon fiber reinforcement rods for over 10 years now and they have been great at keeping my guitar necks stable and resistant to fluctuation from string tension or changes in humidity.
 You can check out some computer printouts of my fingerboard and fret work as scanned by a PLEK laser.
 The PLEK returned a report that the fingerboard was perfect and needed no adjustments on two of my guitars that were scanned.
 Both of those guitars used the Hot Rod truss rod.
 You can see the printout and learn more about how I am able to accomplish a perfect setup in my online guitar physics and setup course.